A probabilistic model for the distribution of ranks of elliptic curves over $\mathbb{Q}$: The probability that a -Selmer element is globally solvable

-The standard error can be deduced from the formula of Corollary \ref{cor-hasseaverank} for $\pi_{\wts_n}((X,X+N])$ curves, the number (on average) of curves of each Selmer rank from Prop. \ref{prop-numberselcurves}, and Lemma \ref{lem-inave}, and it is given on average by

-as claimed, where in the approximations we assumed $H_A$ and we have used the results of Proposition \ref{prop-numberselcurves}, part (2). \end{proof}
+by Lemma \ref{lem-sumofthetas} and Corollary \ref{cor-hasseaverank}, and we have assumed that $C_{1,1}^n(X)=c_n+O(X^{-f_n})$ for some constant $c_n$.
+Thus, the standard error is as claimed in the statement. \end{proof}

 We have used the BHKSSW data to estimate probability function $\rho_n(X)$ using the moving ratios $\displaystyle \rho_n(X,N)$ of Corollary \ref{cor-travelratio2}.
 We have plotted values of $\rho_n(X,0.25\cdot 10^9)$ for $n=2,\ldots,5$ using the BHKSSW database, and the graphs can be found in Figure \ref{fig-rhonx}.
+Recall that we have assumed in $H_B$ that $\lim_{X\to \infty} \rho_n(X)=0$.
+We will see below that a ``best-fit'' model of the data and graphs depicted here support this assumption, though the convergence to $0$ is very slow.

 In Table \ref{tab-hasseave} we record the last values of $\rho_n(X,0.25\cdot 10^9)$ that appear in the graphs (which correspond to $X\approx 2.675\cdot 10^{10}$).
 We also record the values of $\pi_{\s_n}$ in $[2.675\cdot 10^{10},2.7\cdot 10^{10}]$.
 The total number of elliptic curves in the same interval is $\num[group-separator={,}]{1828235}$.